World of Warcraft: The War Within: Into the Deeps

 After Anduin learns from the earthen that they previously traded with a race known as the Arathi, mixed-race descendants of humans and high elves from the ancient Empire of Arathor, he travels to the expansive cavern known as Hallowfall.
 He quickly discovers Beledar, an immense crystal embedded in the cavern's ceiling that acts as an inner sun, and meets Faerin Lothar, a hopeful Arathi Lamplighter, who protects the Arathi from threats by lighting Dawntowers that radiate holy light.
 She explains that the Arathi were part of an expedition sent by the Arathi Empire's prophetic emperor fifteen years prior, but became stranded in Hallowfall.
-Anduin and Faerin then arrive head to Hallowfall's border wall, where they hold off a nerubian attack.
-They are soon joined by Alleria and witness Beledar shift into a temporary Void state.
-The trio then meets with General Vaelisia Steelstrike, who commands the Arathi military, and they fend off a raid of the monstrous kobyss who attack whenever Beledar shifts.
-They soon discover that the Order of Night, a group of void cultists who have allied with Xal'atath, are attempting to corrupt the area.
+Anduin and Faerin then arrive at Hallowfall's border wall, where they hold off a nerubian attack.
+Alleria soon joins them, and they witness Beledar shift into a temporary Void state.
+The trio then meets with General Vaelisia Steelstrike, who commands the Arathi military, and they fend off a raid by the monstrous kobyss who attack whenever Beledar shifts.
+They soon discover that the Order of Night, a group of void cultists allied with Xal'atath, were attempting to corrupt the area.
 Anduin then struggles to purify a Dawntower corrupted by the cultist's leader Aelric Leid after previously losing access to his Light abilities, (Note: During the events of the Shadowlands expansion.) but is aided by Faerin.
 Anduin and Alleria soon join the combined Arathi forces led by Steelstrike in defending the city of Mereldar from a joint invasion of the Order of Night and the kobyss, where they defeat Aelric before he can corrupt the Arathi's sacred Eternal Flame.
 The nerubians soon launch another offensive on the border, and after fending them off as long as they can, Alleria and Faerin board an airship to escape.
-Anduin stays behind to protect the others, but is quickly overwhelmed and dragged away.
+Anduin stays behind to protect the others and is quickly overwhelmed.